 - 16.2.1.
-An approved event performance or slack may not be postponed or cancelled except in the case of disaster, strike, or warfare, in which case the postponement should be agreed to by the chairperson and the stock contractor. - 16.2.2.
+An approved event performance or slack may not be postponed or cancelled except in the case of disaster, strike, or warfare, in which case the postponement should be agreed to by the chairperson and the stock contractor.
+16.2.2.
 No rodeo performance, slack or approved event shall be postponed or cancelled, unless it is the opinion of the committee chairperson, sponsor or stock contractor, together with the arena director, that it is a physical impossibility to hold the performance or approved event at the location where it is to be held.
 The exception to this rule is unsafe arena conditions as stated in rule 12.10. - 16.2.2.1.
 Rescheduling.
 Only that performance or section of slack which had to be postponed will be rescheduled.
-Such postponed performance must be rescheduled within 48 hours or the start of the subsequent goround, whichever comes first. - 16.2.2.2.
+Such postponed performance must be rescheduled within 48 hours or the start of the subsequent goround, whichever comes first.

+- 16.2.2.2.
 Draw Outs.
-Contestants scheduled to compete in a performance or section of slack that is postponed will have the option to draw out. - 16.2.2.3.
+Contestants scheduled to compete in a performance or section of slack that is postponed will have the option to draw out.
+For this rule specifically, a rodeo performance or section of slack will be considered postponed when there is more than a three-hour delay from the scheduled start time of that performance or section of slack. - 16.2.2.3.
 Order of Competition.
 In case of postponement, the order of competition for that postponed performance will be maintained exactly as drawn. - 16.2.3.
 Any violation of 16.2.2. will be subject to disciplinary action. - 16.2.4.
 If at least four (4) contestants are entered in an event, the committee may not cancel the event subject to 16.2.2.
 If an event is cancelled because there are not enough entries, the money for that event may be used for mount/exhibition money.
-Purse money not paid thus for mount/exhibition money may be divided equally and added to the remaining WPRA approved events or may revert back to the committee.
+Purse money not paid thus for mount/exhibition money may be divided equally and added to the remaining WPRA approved events or may revert back to the committee. - 16.2.5.

-16.2.5.
 If an event is held, it will count for points unless subject to protest.